Muhammet-Emir/Password-Generator/README.md

 If the user does something that causes the code to be incomplete or malfunction while using the program, the program displays an error message and stops running if necessary.
 ## How Can It Be Improved ?
-+Additional languages can be added to the language selection section, or the language prompt section can be removed entirely.
++Additional languages can be added to the language selection section, or the language prompt section can be removed entirely. <br>
-+The program can be configured to save each password to history after it is generated.
++The program can be configured to save each password to history after it is generated. <br>
-+An interface can be added to make the program easier to understand and use.
++An interface can be added to make the program easier to understand and use. <br>
 +Password security can be enhanced with an algorithm that checks the reliability level of the generated password.
 ## Disclaimer
 This software is provided “as is”, without warranty of any kind, express or implied.
 The developer shall not be held liable for any damages arising from the use of this software, including but not limited to data loss, security breaches, or misuse.
 By using this project, you agree that you are solely responsible for evaluating and implementing appropriate security measures.